joseluisesna/Gossip_in_Hungarian_firms/README.md

 # Gossip in Hungarian firms

 This repository contains the replication package for the article:
 Estévez, J. L., & Takács, K. (under review).
-Brokering or sitting between two chairs?: A group perspective on workplace gossip. *journal*.
-DOI: .
+Brokering or sitting between two chairs?: A group perspective on workplace gossip. *Frontiers in Psychology*.
+DOI: 10.3389/fpsyg.2022.815383.

 **Software requirements**